 HQ: Chicago, Illinois, United States

-Price: Starts at $9 per month Free plan: No; Trial: 14 days Support: 24/7 (phone + email) |
+Free plan: No; Trial: 14 days

-Best for | Small businesses looking for a low cost, feature rich, all in one solution |
+Best for Small businesses looking for a low-cost, feature-rich, all-in-one solution

-The email automation capabilities are powerful, intuitive and easy to use It's great for email sign-ups and pop-up windows Comes with built-in marketing email templates and email campaign tools |
+Pros + The email automation capabilities are powerful, intuitive and easy to use

-The interface can be slow and buggy Reporting and analytics tools are basic - we recommend using third-party software The form builder is limited, compared to competitors. |
+- Reporting and analytics tools are basic - we recommend using third-party software

-Integrations | Salesforce, Accounting Suite, Xero, Quickbooks, and 870+ others |
+Integrations Salesforce, Accounting Suite, Xero, Quickbooks, and 870+ others

 2. Hubspot